-Ensete ventricosum comes from the Ethiopian highlands, conditions considerably more mild than the zn 8a or 8b I experience here in inner SE Portland, so here’s what I do:
+Ensete ventricosum comes from the Ethiopian highlands, the country which was once known as Abyssinia, conditions considerably more mild than the zn 8a or 8b I experience here in inner SE Portland, so here’s what I do:

 Fall weather here can be very volatile.
 The stable, dry, monotonous even days of summer are shifting and the swings can occur quickly, so I suggest that you pay attention.
-In general, I like to limit the time my plants spend in storage.
-Jammed into the basement or crowded together under the porch overhang, the shed roof over the back deck or beneath the Pagoda isn’t very attractive.
-Storage doesn’t improve a plant’s health either.
-In fact, it is often a period of decline until once again they can be put out.
+In general, I like to limit the time my plants spend in storage so I will often leave these in the ground up until the night before a predicted hard freeze when the temperature is expected to drop into the mid to upper 20’s F. Repeated and scattered low temps into the upper 20’s can accumulate and do damage, so keep this in mind.
+Storage doesn’t improve a plant’s health.
+In fact, once dug and stored it is a period of decline until once again they can be replanted outside and put on new growth.
 Many of my containerized plants shuffle back and forth, spending only periods of sustained freezing weather in the ‘warmest’ storage place, the basement.
 Plants acclimate slowly so putting them in and out only works if they are protected for relatively brief periods…too long in a ‘warmer’ place and their metabolism is awakened, their ‘hardiness’ reduced, thus increasing the likelihood that their return to outside will be damaging.
 With plants like the Ensete, the tropicals I grow, once I bring them in, they stay in until I determine to put them out.
 Continue reading